 My first blog post was a long in-depth post about how to start a blog.
 People want to know how to do that.

 This type of blog post kind of sets the stage for other posts that you will be writing.
 It lets your audience (the audience you will be growing with these posts) know that you are a serious blogger.
 And that you are here to help them.
 So help them.

 These types of in-depth posts are called pillar posts.
 Write at least five of them.
 Very detailed, helpful articles to set the stage for your blog.
 Everything you learn about blogging, teach it to your audience.
 Don’t hold anything back.

 Give them your best and I promise you, you can’t help but succeed.
 You will grow your traffic, a loyal following and make money with your blog.

 4.1 Do your research

-Think what you want your topic to be.
+Think about what you want your topic to be.
 What do you want your first post to be about?
 We already decided that you have to write about something that helps people.
 Something they are searching for, and want to learn.

 Once you have that idea, start researching it.
 Look what people are saying about that topic.
 Take some ideas but never copy or steal others’ content.
 Take inspiration from their posts.
 Then create your own.
 Adding more points and creating a much better in-depth helpful article.